silentorb/marloth-story/books/fairytale/part6.md

 Adelle rushed blindly forward, her emotions tearing her apart from the inside out.
 She felt so inadequate.
 And she felt so jealous of Ivy.
-James could freely hurt Ivy without worrying about killing her.
+James could freely hurt Ivy without worrying about slaying her.
 And the way most zombie children were deadened to pain, Ivy would probably enjoy it.
 But he was deathly afraid of hurting Adelle, and he avoided her because of it.
 For the first time, Adelle saw his desire to cause pain